 However, he goes on to explain, "...after college I moved to New York City and became a writer and met some people who shared my obsessions, and I ditched the Forsterian narrator thing, and then I wasn't that awkward or isolated anymore.
 According to the diagnostic manual, Asperger syndrome is ‘a continuous and lifelong disorder,' but my symptoms had vanished."

 Stating that he doubts his experience is unique, Mr. Nugent writes that, "Under the rules in place today, any nerd, any withdrawn, bookish kid, can have Asperger syndrome."
 Therefore, in his opinion, the diagnostic criteria should be narrowed.

-Not surprisingly, Mr. Page took exception to this, writing:
+Not surprisingly, Mr. Page

 "Paul Steinberg ('Asperger's History of Over-Diagnosis,' Op-Ed, The New York Times on the Web, Feb.
 1) simplifies my own experience with the condition, as described in my memoir, ‘Parallel Play.'

 ‘Social disability' does not begin to sum up my lifelong history of insomnia, anxiety, depression, cluelessness and isolation, little of which was assuaged by Emily Post.
 Nor, in all modesty, does it address the singleminded, fiercely exclusive energy I can bring to a project that has captured my attention, the immersion in an otherworldly ecstasy that music, writing and film provide, and the very occasional but no less profound joy in my own strangeness."